kojodoc/kojodoc.github.io/tutorials/generative-art-grid-part3.md

 }
 ```

 For any grid position, the color from the corresponding position in the image can be obtained via the `imgColor` function defined above.
-This function makes use of `mathx.map(value, low1, high1, low2, high2)` to do it's work. `mathx.map` maps the given value from the range (low1, high1) to the range (low2, high2).
+This function makes use of `mathx.map(value, low1, high1, low2, high2)` to do its work. `mathx.map` maps the given value from the range (low1, high1) to the range (low2, high2).

 Let's see this in action with a complete program.
 The program will make an irregular grid of rectangles, and color it using the colors from an image.